Kristina Golubiewski-Davis | Last Updated: Fall 2021

 Most timelines don't use eras, but they can be useful if you have distinct time periods you want to display.

 Era items change the way the date portion of the timeline looks.
 They should have a beginning and end date, and should not overlap.
 You can add a headline to label them, but they don't use the text and media fields.
+Events set as an era item will not show a slide on the final timeline but is only used to change the way the date portion of the timeline looks.
 Below is an example that has 2 eras of time - the 20th century and the 21st century.

 Most timelines don't use groups, but they can be useful if you have distinct types of items you want to display together.

 The group tab can be added to any entry.
 The field is open, so you can define what the title of the group is.
 It will split the timeline up by group and put like items together.
 Here is an example that uses 2 group types - newspaper article and movie release.
 Note that the newspaper articles are all on the lighter portion of the timeline, and the movie releases on the darker portion.

 You don't have to add any information to this column.
 If you leave it blank, the background of the event will be white.
 If you want to change that to a different color or add an image, you'll need to add that information to the background column.